Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Logging/LogManager.md

 ### AddListener(ILogListener listener)

-Adds a log listener which will receive all log events.This method does not check whether the listener is already added to the list of registered listeners.
+Adds a log listener which will receive all log events.
+This method does not check whether the listener is already added to the list of registered listeners.

 #### Parameters